KansaiGaijin/Kanjin-Text-RPG/README.md

 # Kanjin-Text-RPG
-An RPG text adventure game based of the dungeons and dragons SRD.
+An RPG text adventure game based of the Dungeons and Dragons SRD.

 This game is being used as a learning experience for myself to practice code and learn by doing.
 It started as a text only RPG, diverged into using QtPy5, then to Pygame with Pygame GUI and as of this point (15/01/2022) is back to text only but being rebuilt with the use of a game engine parsign map data as per ex.
 43 of Zed Shaw's book 'Learn Python the Hard Way'.